reservoirpy/reservoirpy/README.md

 ReservoirPy is a simple user-friendly library based on Python scientific modules.
 It provides a flexible interface to implement efficient Reservoir Computing (RC) architectures with a particular focus on Echo State Networks (ESN).
-Advanced features of ReservoirPy allow to improve computation time efficiency on a simple laptop compared to basic Python implementation.
+Advanced features of ReservoirPy allow improving computation time efficiency on a simple laptop compared to basic Python implementation.
 Some of its features are: offline and online training, parallel implementation, sparse matrix computation, fast spectral initialization, etc.